SumoLogic/sumologic-documentation/docs/contributing/templates/app-template-v2.md

 ## Data collected

-\Add all the data sources and respective pollig iterval information\
+\Add all the data sources and respective polling interval information\

 | Polling Interval | Data |
 | :--- | :--- |